Tips and Tools for Excellent Customer Service

 -

-Empathy: Good customer service representatives can understand and empathize with customers and address their concerns and needs in a compassionate and understanding manner.
+Empathy: Good customer service representatives can understand and empathize with customers and address their concerns and needs compassionately and understandingly.

 -

-Knowledge: Good customer service representatives have a deep understanding of the products or services they are offering and can provide accurate and helpful information to customers.
+Knowledge: Good customer service representatives deeply understand their products or services and can provide accurate and helpful information to customers.

 -